The Year of the Four Roman Emperors explained

 This generated a lot of animosity and hatred in the provinces.
 He also refused to pay the Praetorians the money promised by Sabinus, which outraged them.

-Soon, the Rhine legions that had suppressed Vindex's rebellion declared loyalty to Galba and selected their new leader, Vitellius.
+Soon, the Rhine legions that had suppressed Vindex's rebellion declared that they were not loyal to Galba and selected a different leader, Vitellius.

 However, Otho had been expecting to be named Galba's heir to the throne as a reward for his part in the revolt's success.